 Whether you are an A cup or a G cup, the right bra is an essential part of your outfit, not something that gets forgotten because it may not be seen.
 If we go clothes shopping, we’ll try on numerous options before selecting what makes us feel great – so why aren’t we doing that with bras?

 Don’t waste your money guessing your bra size, or sticking with the size you’ve worn for the past 10 years.
-Measuring is the only way you’ll know your true size, and we recommend the Bra Fit service at Marks & Spencer for getting accurate advice.
-The appointments are free (just book online or in-store), so there’s no excuse to get in and get measured!
+Measuring is the only way you’ll know your true size, we recommend you get a Bra Fit service for accurate advice.

 Let’s take a look at some of the most common mistakes we make when buying a bra, and how to ensure you’re getting the best fit for your assets!